RayMunro/dockyard/README.md

 # Dockyard

 A minimal, self-hosted tiled launcher dashboard for your favorite apps.
-Add apps with a name, URL, and icon; show/hide them; drag to rearrange.
+Add apps with a name, URL, and icon; Alternatively from a dropdown list of your Dockers,show/hide them; drag to rearrange.
 Everything is stored in a single `apps.json` file on a mounted volume.

 Copyright © 2026 Ray Munro.
 Licensed under the [GNU GPLv3](LICENSE).